ashishkjay/Recipes/Chipotle/chipotle_meal_recipe.md

 #### Serve as a bowl or make a burrito with large enough tortillas

-- If you like a soft tortilla like chipotle, you can do this ->
+- If you like a soft gummy tortilla like chipotle, you can do this ->
   - In the microwave topped with a damp paper towel for 10-20 seconds depending on how how soft you like the tortilla.
 This will allow the tortilla to stretch a little bit more while wrapping.

+#### You can freeze every single of the recipe component for meal prepping.
+Onions don't freeze nicely, so thats the only con.